donbonifacio/blog/content/post/consultant-interview-markus-schirp.md

 > any examples of these patterns come to mind?

 A big yes to all.
-Mutant favors to use the simplest possible primitive that fulfills the observed semantics.
+Mutant favors to use the simplest possible primitive that fulfills the required semantics.
 Using a more capable primitive to do the job a less powerful primitive could do is a mistake.
 As the more powerful semantics are just unused, laying dormant till by accident they have a likely undesired effect.